cjellick/authn-proxy/demo/README.md

 the server doesn't have a resource type "pods"
 ```

-Now, create a ProjectRoletemplate representing the builtin role edit
+Now, create a ProjectRoletemplate for basic CRUD access to the important resources.
+This will one day be a builtin role, saving you this step
 ```
 kubectl --kubeconfig ./kube-config --username=dave-the-admin --password=pass create -f role-edit.yaml